neuralprophet/neural_prophet_lightning/README.md

 The easiest way to download it is via `zenodo-get`.

 First, you need to install it via the following command:

 ```pip3 install zenodo_get```

 Further, to download this particular dataset use the following command line:

 ```zenodo_get 10.5281/zenodo.4399959```

+It contains 400 time series from four domains: economics, finance, human, or nature.